 We maintain the United Therapeutics Corporation Share Tracking Awards Plan, adopted in June 2008 (2008 STAP) and the United Therapeutics Corporation 2011 Share Tracking Awards Plan, adopted in March 2011 (2011 STAP).
-We refer to the 2008 STAP and the 2011 STAP collectively as the "STAP" and awards granted and/or outstanding under either of these plans as "STAP Awards."
+In 2012, we amended the 2008 STAP to prohibit future grants from the plan.
+Since both plans otherwise contain similar terms and conditions, we refer to these plans collectively as the "STAP" and awards granted and/or outstanding under either of these plans as "STAP Awards."
 STAP Awards convey the right to receive in cash an amount equal to the appreciation of our common stock, which is calculated as the positive difference between the closing price of our common stock on the date of exercise and the date of grant.
-Awards generally vest in equal increments on each anniversary of the date of grant over a four-year period and expire on the tenth anniversary of the date of grant.
-In February 2012, the 2008 STAP was amended to cancel any remaining awards available for future grants thereunder.
-During the year ended December 31, 2012, the 2011 STAP was amended to increase the total number of awards available by 3.8 million.
-At December 31, 2012, the maximum number of awards that could be granted under the 2011 STAP was 5.8 million, of which 2.5 million remained available for issuance.
-On February 4, 2013, our Board of Directors approved a 1.4 million increase to the number of available STAP awards.
+Awards generally vest in equal increments on each anniversary of the date of grant over a four-year period and expire ten years from the grant date.
+The aggregate balance of the STAP liability at December 31, 2013 was \$305.2 million, of which \$17.2 million has been classified as long term under the caption "Other Liabilities" as these STAP Awards will vest in excess of one year.
+At December 31, 2013, 1.0 million STAP awards remained available for grant under the 2011 STAP.
+On January 30, 2014 our Board of Directors approved an additional 3.0 million increase in the number of available STAP awards under the 2011 STAP.